What Your Genes Say About Your Weight and Eating Habits

 Each personalized nutrition company has a unique specialty that can make it the right choice for your needs.
 For Caligenix, it’s the user-friendly results report.
 It tells you the information that you need to know, proves it with a little bit of science, and tells you what steps to take next.

 For comparison, Vitagene’s standout feature is personalized supplements included with the DNA test kit bundle.
-A top feature from Orig3n is the ability to mix and match mini-panels to pay for only the information you want.
 Perhaps the most eye-catching feature is HealthCodes DNA’s unlimited health consults with live nutrition and wellness experts.

 Want to learn more about some of Caligenix’s top competitors?
 Check out our article on the 7 Best Nutrition DNA Tests.